meadsteve/lagom/docs/framework_integrations.md

 Calling the method `.depends` will provide a dependency in the format that FastAPI expects:

-**Limitation warning** This integration currently doesn't support invocation level singletons like the other frameworks do.
-If you need this feature you may want to use either the `bind_to_container` or `magic_bind_to_container` decorators instead.

 ```python
 container = Container()
 container[DBConnection] = DB("DSN_CONNECTION_GOES_HERE")